 Rating: Google Play Store: 4.5, App Store: 4.6

-Learning a new language is never a bad idea but did you know that picking up a language and achieving fluency in it easier for kids?
-This is why Babbel- a foreign language learning app makes it to the list.
+Learning a new language is never a bad idea, but did you know that picking up a language and achieving fluency in it is easier for kids?
+This is why Babbel- a foreign language learning app, makes it to the list.
 In the globally connected world, the more languages you know, the bigger the network you can build.
-With Babbel, kids (as well parents) of all ages can learn a new language that is tailor-made to fit your native language skills and can help in improving reading, writing, pronunciation and grammar of a new language.
+With Babbel, kids (as well as parents) of all ages can learn a new language that is tailor-made to fit their native language skills and can help improve the reading, writing, pronunciation, and grammar of a new language.

-More than 5000 courses are available for Spanish, French, Italian, German, Portuguese, Russian, Polish, Turkish, Norwegian, Danish, Swedish, Dutch, Indonesian, and English.
-But what sets Babbel apart from other language learning apps is the short, effective and situational courses that are designed to learn the vocabulary and conversations that take place over travel, work, etc.
+More than 5000 courses are available for Spanish, French, Italian, German, Portuguese, Russian, Polish, Turkish, Norwegian, Danish, Swedish, Dutch, Indonesian, English and Thai language.
+But what sets Babbel apart from other language learning apps is the short, effective, and situational courses designed to learn the vocabulary and conversations that take place over travel, work, etc.

 Ages: 4 and above